Nicklas373/M.A.O-MAGISK-/README.md

 - LineageOS 16 Unofficial Build

 NOTE:
-- This module created for almost all pie ROMs for Mido and if anyone want to use global version then check [Master](https://github.com/Nicklas373/Internal_DAC_Fixer/tree/master) branch.
-And DIRAC & JamesDSP audio effects was removed from audio config temporary.
+- This module was created for almost all pie ROMs for Mido and if anyone want to use global version then check [Master](https://github.com/Nicklas373/Internal_DAC_Fixer/tree/master) branch.
+- DIRAC & JamesDSP audio effects was removed from audio config temporary (I'm not used that effects anymore, based to CAF audio source)
 - Audio High Quality Mode not enable by default, it need user activation to configure it to avoid some performance degredation that happen on high gaming or high perfomance usage.
 - Some features for audio high quality mode is not exist in all kernel, so not all features will same exist in every ROM.